dannygelman1/ConceptCove/README.md

 #### Firebase
 - firebase.ts - this file sets up my `firebaseApp` and `firebaseStorage`
-- firebaseService.ts - file encapsualtes all the firebase logic in my app.
+- firebaseService.ts - file encapsulates all the firebase logic in my app.
 This is used for authentication and image storage.

 ### Backend (typescript, Nest.js)
 My api is organized into users, concepts, and images: